 While it’s not required, it’s an excellent way to show appreciation for their service.
 If you’re unsure how much to tip, a good rule of thumb is to round up the amount to the nearest whole Lira or 10 lira and tell them to keep the change.
-If your taxi was outstanding, use the standard rule of thumb to tip 10% of the fair.
+If your taxi ride was outstanding, use the standard rule of thumb for a gratuity of 10% of cab fares.

 Tipping Hotel Staff In Turkey

 While it’s not required, it’s a nice gesture and will go a long way in making your stay more enjoyable.
 A little extra money will be greatly appreciated from the bellhop who brings up your luggage to the maid who cleans your room.
-Just don’t go overboard – a few dollars here and there will suffice.
+Don’t go overboard – a few dollars here and there will suffice.

 - Porters, we suggest you tip 1 euro per suitcase for porters

-Tipping Tour Guides In Turkey
+Tipping Tour Guides In Türkiye

-Tipping At Restaurants In Turkey
+Gratuities At Restaurants In Turkey

 If you are paying with cash, the easiest way to leave the tip is to tell the waiter/waitress how much you would like to leave, and they will take care of it for you.
-If you are paying with a credit card, you can add the tip to your bill when you sign it.
+If you pay with a credit card, you can add the tip to your bill when you sign it.

 At restaurants, there are often musicians who play for tips.
 You’ll be expected to pay if they stand by you and play.
 If you do not wish to, tell them no thanks and wave your hand to signal no; they will not be offended and move on to the following table.